Asif-droid/Internship/README.md

 ## How to run
-* Download the ipynb file
+* Download or clone the repo
 * open in local machine
 * meet the requirements run-
 	pip install -r requirements.txt